This guide was originally prepared by student fellow Isaac Alter in 2018. It was updated in March 2023 by student fellow Audrey Thibert.

 World Health Organization

-The World Health Organization published a booklet with resources for media in 2008 as part of a collaboration with the International Association for Suicide Prevention.
+In 2017, the World Health Organization updated their 2008 booklet with resources for media.
+The booklet was created as part of a collaboration with the International Association for Suicide Prevention.
 Produced in partnership with professors, doctors and suicide prevention specialists from all over the world, the booklet contains a number of suggestions for how to report on suicide responsibly, as well as resources for finding reliable information on suicide.